-As discussed in the book The Therapeutic Use of Ayahuasca, without proper preparation and integration, ayahuasca can be overwhelming, on the one extreme, or even without effect, on the other; this appears to be why shamans in training spend such a long time communing with the spirit of the plant.
+There are several risks associated with actually drinking ayahuasca.
+Without proper preparation and integration, ayahuasca can be overwhelming, on the one extreme, or even without effect, on the other; this appears to be why shamans in training spend such a long time communing with the spirit of the plant.
 So, without venturing into the rainforest for years on end, how can one prepare for an ayahuasca ceremony in the context of a practical Western life?
 Below are 5 essential tips.

 How’s the brew?

-First and foremost, you need to be aware of the potential dangers that this medicine can pose.
+You should be aware of the potential dangers that this medicine can pose.
 While typical ayahuasca, normally brewed with a plant with MAOIs (monoaminoxidase inhibitors) such as Banisteriopsis caapi, and a plant with the molecule DMT (dimethyl tryptamine), such as Psychotria viridis, is not known to have caused serious biological damage on its own, various other plants that are sometimes mixed into the brew in certain Amazonian traditions can create serious adverse effects.
 This is why it’s important to know beforehand exactly what you’re drinking and to have great trust in the individual leading the ceremony.

 How are you?

 Even the typical ayahuasca brew poses risks for people with cardiovascular issues – it can cause a substantial increase in heart rate and blood pressure.
 Those with serious psychological conditions, such as bipolar disorder, depression, chronic or latent psychosis, could experience episodes of instability or even mania under the effect of ayahuasca.